ErikNoren/AspNetCoreDemos/README.md

 They are incredible and continue to [improve with contributions](https://github.com/aspnet/Docs).

 To understand the demos, each solution folder has a Readme- file explaining what you should see.

+Update 2018-10-29: Updated package references to fix automatic GitHub security alerts but retained the 1.1 versioning for those who have not updated their tooling.

+*Note* This project was for a point-in-time presentation and does not reflect current guidance on proper design.
+Please do not use these examples for anything more than learning purposes.